open-source-bootcamp/CubeFlyer/README.md

 # The Flying Cube Game!

 > If you are accessing this repo from the [Open source bootcamp org](https://github.com/open-source-bootcamp) then please do not raise any PRs against this repo - this is a template designed to be used in events like the open source bootcamp, and you should raise issues against repos created during your event using this as a template.
+Only riase issues if they would enhance the ability to use this as a template repo.

 Hi!